 Reminder: Nonprofit organizations must Prequalify to do business with New York State agencies before they can compete for State grants.
 Grant proposals received from nonprofit applicants that are not Prequalified in the Grants Gateway at the application due date and time will not be evaluated.
 Such proposals will be disqualified from further consideration.

 Start an Application

-- Log in to the Grants Gateway.
+- Log in to the Grants Gateway with an appropriate role.